Gayane Umerova

-Gayane Umerova (born 22 April 1985, Tashkent, Uzbekistan) is a curator and public figure in the field of culture of Uzbekistan.
+Gayane Olegovna Umerova (born 22 April 1985, Tashkent, UzSSR, now Republic of Uzbekistan) is a curator and public figure in the field of culture in Uzbekistan.

-She is the Deputy Head of the Department of Social Development of the Presidential Administration, Chairperson of the Uzbekistan Art and Culture Development Foundation under the Cabinet of Ministers (ACDF) and the Chairperson of the National Commission of Uzbekistan on UNESCO Affairs under the Cabinet of Ministers (since 2020).
-In these positions, Umerova played a key role in promoting Uzbek historical and contemporary art internationally..
+She is the Head of the Department of Creative Economy and Tourism of the Administration of the President of the Republic of Uzbekistan, Chairperson of the Uzbekistan Art and Culture Development Foundation (ACDF), and Chairperson of the National Commission of Uzbekistan for UNESCO Affairs under the Cabinet of Ministers (since 2020).
+In these positions, Umerova has played a key role in promoting Uzbek historical and contemporary art internationally.

-Biography

 Early life and education

-Born in Tashkent in 1985, Umerova developed an early interest in the arts, supported by her family and education.
+Umerova developed an early interest in the arts, supported by her family and education.

 In 2004, Umerova graduated from the School of Integrated Arts in West Yorkshire, and in 2008, she earned a BA in Business Management from Westminster International University.
 She later completed a degree in "Culture, criticism and curation" at Central Saint Martins College of Arts in 2009.

 She also holds an MA in Contemporary Arts and Art Business from Sotheby's Institute of Art (2011) and the University of Manchester (2012).
 Since 2017, she has been a researcher at the Department of Politics and International Relations, University of Oxford (UK), in cultural diplomacy, foreign cultural policy.

 Since 2017, she has been a researcher at the Department of Politics and International Relations at the University of Oxford, focusing on cultural diplomacy and foreign cultural policy.

 Career

 Early projects

-From 2008 to 2017, Umerova worked as a leading specialist in the Department of Exhibitions and Funds at the Fine Arts Gallery of Uzbekistan, curating several notable exhibitions including Gerhard Richter (2008), Günther Uecker (2009), Hovhannes Tatevosyan (2012), and the Tashkent International Contemporary Arts Biennale in 2009 and 2011.
+From 2008 to 2017, Umerova worked as a leading specialist in the Department of Exhibitions and Funds at the Fine Arts Gallery of Uzbekistan, curating several notable exhibitions including Gerhard Richter (2008), Günther Uecker (2009), Oganes Tatevosyan (2012), and the Tashkent International Contemporary Arts Biennale in 2009 and 2011.

 She consulted for Sotheby's on the "At the Crossroads: Contemporary Art from Caucasus and Central Asia" exhibition series in 2013–2014 in London.
 In collaboration with Christie's, Umerova helped organise the first auction of contemporary Uzbek art at the Savitsky Museum in Nukus.
 In 2015, she curated "Henry Moore: Master of Graphics" exhibition at the Museum of Arts of Uzbekistan in cooperation with the British Council, followed by "The New Past: British Contemporary Arts" in 2016.